shubhamsingh5/react-course-enrollment/README.md

+This app was built for UW-Madison's CS 639 - User Interface Design.
+The requirements for the assignment are below.

 # Assignment: React 3 (6 Points Total)

 This assignment is meant to introduce you to more features of React.
 This project is the third of a four part React project in which you will build a course scheduling application.
 This application uses a limited quantity of modified data from the UW Madison course information database.